 Make sure your content is well-written, informative, and helpful.
-Don’t stuff keywords into your content, as this will make it sound awkward and turn people away.
-You should also be using keywords throughout your post in a way that sounds natural.
+Don’t stuff keywords into your content; this will make it sound awkward and turn people away.
+You should also use keywords throughout your post in a natural way.

 Use the RankMath content.ai tool to ensure your content hits the target for a given focus keyword.
 RankMath content.ai will help you optimize your content for search engines and users.
 The content.ai will help guide your content by looking at keywords used, keyword density, word count, media, headings, and more.

 Now that WordPress is ready and optimized for SEO, it’s time to focus on some off-page search engine optimization.
 Off-page SEO is just as important as, if not more than, on-page SEO.
 This means creating compelling content on a regular basis and distributing it across different channels.
 The next steps are part of a process that should be repeated multiple times to generate lots of high-quality backlinks and improve your web presence with WordPress.

 That’s the end of your blog post or page.
 You’ve spent the better part of three to four days putting up some really lengthy, informative material with your target keywords throughout it.
 Now it’s time to share the material with the rest of the world in order to gain exposure for it.

 The quick and simple place to share your content is on social media.
 By sharing your content on major social media channels, you create social triggers in the form of backlinks.
 These will help your content rank higher and make up the foundation of initial backlinks.

 If you have an email list, you can promote your content through an email blast to bring followers to your site to view (and possibly link to) your new content.